a2go/web-workshop/14-validation/README.md

-# 13. Sales
+# 14. Validation

-- Add a second model to represent a `Sale`.
-  - This model is part of the "Products" domain so it does not need a new package.
-- Add a migration for the new table and some seed data.
+- Add the `go-playground/validator` library and dependencies.
+- Expand the error type in `web` to include specific fields.
+- Integrate validation with the `web.Decode` function.
+- Add validation tags to the `Product` type.